GriffithUniLibrary/digital-tools-modular/content/2-discovery.md

 title: The discovery process
 nav: Discovery
 topics: Document scanning, Reference management; Citation trees
-description: When you strike out and start reading or catpuring data, how will you make sure that everything you're doing is captured?
+description: When you strike out and start reading or capturing data, how will you make sure that everything you're doing is captured?
 How will you make sure that you've found all the papers you should be looking for?
 ---

+{% include_relative 2-discovery-citation.md %}

+___

 {% include_relative 2-discovery-capture.md %}